bjpop/varlap/README.md

 Singularity can be used to run Docker containers.
 This can be useful in some environments where Docker is not available (e.g. High Performance Computing systems).

 The principles are similar to using Docker, though some of the command line syntax is different.
-The example below shows how to run snvly on a tumour normal pair, assuming that the Docker container has been imported as `snvly_latest.sif`.
+The example below shows how to run varlap on a tumour normal pair, assuming that the Docker container has been imported as `varlap_latest.sif`.
 Instructions for pulling the container using Singularity are provided above.

 ```
-singularity exec --containall -B DATA:/bam snvly_latest.sif snvly --labels tumour normal -- /bam/tumour.bam /bam/normal.bam < sample.vcf > sample.snvly.csv
+singularity exec --containall -B DATA:/bam varlap_latest.sif varlap --labels tumour normal -- /bam/tumour.bam /bam/normal.bam < sample.vcf > sample.varlap.csv
 ```

 As with the Docker example, `DATA` is the path to a directory on your local machine that contains the input BAM files.